Diabetes Statistics in the US

 The prevalence of diabetes in US suggests that there are nuanced differences between men and women and how they develop this condition.
 Some research suggests that it is related to where people carry fat: men mostly have visceral fat, whereas women tend to have more subcutaneous fat.

-13.3% of adults with less than a high school education had been diagnosed with diabetes.
+25. Among adults, 13.3% with less than a high school education had been diagnosed with diabetes.

 This suggests that there is a socioeconomic factor for diabetes statistics: out of people with a high school education, there were 9.7% diagnosed with diabetes, compared to 7.5% with more than a high school education.